healthchecks/healthchecks/templates/docs/monitoring_cron_jobs.md

 1. Take note of your check's unique **ping URL**

-Finally, edit your crontab and append a curl or wget call after the command:
+Finally, edit your cron job definition and append a curl or wget call after the command:

 ```bash
 $ crontab -e